An interesting tree.

 Someone told me the leaves smell like Fruit Loops.
 I don't know about that comparison, but it is a nice smell!

-File powder is best made from young sassafras leaves.
+Filé powder is made from fresh green sassafras leaves.

 Powered by GoDaddy